xenago/nix-scripts/guacamole/README.md

        exit  // should quit the mysql shell exit  // should quit the container

 9. Edit the compose file and update the IP/hostnames as preferred.
-Make sure to set the new mariadb password.
+Make sure to set the new mariadb guacamole password.

 10. Start the other containers up: